 Located in this range is the Altiplano Cundiboyacense, a high plateau that covers parts of the departments of Cundinamarca and Boyacá.
 The altiplano corresponds to the ancient territory of the Muisca.
 The Colombian capital of Bogotá is located here.

-Map showing location of Cordillera Oriental in Colombia
+Map showing the location of the Cordillera Oriental in Colombia

 Andean Natural Region

 The Andean Natural Region is the most populated natural region of Colombia.
 Along with its many mountains, it contains most of the country's urban centers.
 These urban centers were also the location of the most significant pre-Columbian indigenous settlements.